jamesread/EMEA-SA2-Training/configKubernetes.md

 done
 ```

-####Configure the kubernetes services on the minions
+####Configure the kubernetes services on the nodes

-**NOTE:** Make these changes on each minion.
+**NOTE:** Make these changes on each node.

 ***We need to configure and start the kubelet and proxy***

 **UGLY** Due to a bug in kubernetes we must configure an empty JSON
-authorization file on each minion.
+authorization file on each node. ( do we still need that?
+11-June. )
-* Create the JSON file by running the following on all minions
+* Create the JSON file by running the following on all nodes

 ```bash
 echo "{}" > /var/lib/kubelet/auth
 ```

 Edit `/etc/kubernetes/kubelet` to appear as below.
 Make sure you substitute
-kublet or minion IP addresses appropriately.
+kublet or node IP addresses appropriately.
 You have to make two changes
 below.

 ```